 As for an external to State Department entity doing America’s public diplomacy, that’s for another post but suffice it to say that some outreach must remain within the functional departments while becoming increasingly cooperative and engaged in the interagency process.
-What is missing in everything to date is a functional rethinking of what public diplomacy and strategic communication really means.
+What is missing in everything to date is a functional rethinking of what public diplomacy and strategic communication really mean.
 Without understanding the needs and requirements, how can we build the systems?

 Enough by me on this right now.
 What are your thoughts?